List of Brentford F.C. records and statistics

-The £42,500,000 Brentford paid for winger Dango Ouattara in August 2025 is the club's incoming transfer record.
+The undisclosed fee Brentford paid for midfielder Mamadou Sangaré in August 2026 is the club's incoming transfer record.

 Brentford Football Club is an English professional football club based in Brentford, Hounslow, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.

 The list encompasses the major honours won by Brentford, records set by the club, its managers and its players.
 "League" constitutes records and statistics from the 1920–21 season until the present day, during which the club has competed in League football.